assertpy/assertpy/README.md

 #### Snapshot Blackbox

 Functional testing (which snapshot testing falls under) is very much blackbox testing.
 When something goes wrong, it's hard to pinpoint the issue, because they provide little *isolation*.
-On the plus side, snapshots can provide enormous *leverage* as a few well-place snapshots can strongly verify applicaiton state that would require dozens if not hundreds of unit tests.
+On the plus side, snapshots can provide enormous *leverage* as a few well-place snapshots can strongly verify application state that would require dozens if not hundreds of unit tests.

 ### Chaining